mklabs/vimfiles/readme.md

 ### Some notes

-* `vim/bundle` may include growing custom made package.
+* `plugins` may include growing custom made package.
 These are vim plugins that have not their own github repo.
+If there is, they're symlinked to my `~/src/vim/bundle/<pluginname>` directory.

 * `vim/plugin` may include tiny vim script or plugin.
 These are just non pathogen-bundled, vim scripts put there.